klementtan/klementtan.com/_readings/effective-modern-cpp.md

 Generated functions
 * default constructor
+  * Generated if the class does not have user declared function
 * copy operations
   * copy constructor
+    * Deleted if the class declares a move operation
   * copy assignment
+    * Deleted if the class declares a move operation
 * move operation
   * move constructor
   * move assignment
   * perform memberwise move on the current object and base class part
   * non-move enabled data members will be copied instead
+  * Generated only if the class does not define any of the copy operation or move operation or destructor
 * destructor

 Conditions for generated functions
 * Copy operations are **independent**: declaring one does not prevent compilers from generating the other
 * Move operations are **not independent**: declaring one prevents compilers from generating the other

 ### Item 18: Use `std::unique_ptr` for exclusive ownership resource management